DarKim59/blaise-stackdriver-logging/README.md

     stackdriver.ps1 - This powershell script calls Stackdriver_Install_main.ps1 - and outputs to a txt file for logging purposes.
 This is the powershell script that gets called within the 'Stackdriver Delpoy' task group.

     Stackdriver_Install_main.ps1 - This powershell script does an uninstall (if necessary) and re-install of Stackdriver

+    LogServiceStopped_unexpected_failure.ps1 - this creates a log file called BlaiseServices_Failure.log in C:\BlaiseServices\

 ## Azure Pipeline for Stackdriver